schavan78/Big-Data-Group16/README.md

 ### Instructions
 1. Clone the repository.
-2. From the Deliverable 3 folder, start by opening the EDA.ipynb file and execute the Jupyter notebook to observe the various graphs and correlations between features.
+2. From the Final Deliverable folder, start by opening the EDA.ipynb file and execute the Jupyter notebook to observe the various graphs and correlations between features.
 3. Open the Train-Test Data.ipynb file and execute all the cells.
 This file generates the data-converted folder which will contain the train and test data.
 4. Open and execute all the cells in the Train and Deploy.ipynb file to learn about the predictions.